 Maybe unsurprisingly light therapy is widely used in the treatment of animals.
 Since the mid 1980s infrared and red light therapy has been used in the veterinary world for treating pets and domestic animals.
-Furry or feathered, large or small, light therapy has been used over the years to treat them all.
+Furry or feathered, large or small, light therapy has been successfully used over the years to treat them all.

 The tissues and cells of the body absorb the light at specific red and infrared wavelengths.
 Visible red light is absorbed by the skin layers and can be used for treating wounds and infections.
 Infrared light penetrates into ligaments, joints and bones.